 and service charges.

-your telephone or the internet to pay your water bill.
-Credit card and debit card payments will also be accepted
+telephone or the internet to pay your water bill.
+Credit card and debit card payments will also be accepted at the

-at the District Administrative Office.
+District Administrative Office.
 A convenience fee is charged for each water bill payment.
-The link to make
+The link to make a payment

 Customer Meter Reading